xp44mm/Notebook/Compilers/Chapter 3 Lexical Analysis.md

 If x and y are strings, then the *concatenation* of x and y, denoted xy, is the string formed by appending y to x.
 For example, if x = dog and y = house, then xy = doghouse.
 The empty string is the identity under concatenation; that is, for any string s, $\epsilon s = s\epsilon = s$.

 If we think of concatenation as a product, we can define the "exponentiation" of strings as follows.
-Define s^0^ to be ε, and for all i > 0, define s^i^ to be s^i-1^s.
+Define s^0^ to be €, and for all i > 0, define s^i^ to be s^i-1^s.
 Since $\epsilon s = s$, it follows that s^1^ = s.
 Then s^2^ = ss, s^3^ = sss, and so on.

 ### 3.3.2 Operations on Languages

 In lexical analysis, the most important operations on languages are union, concatenation, and closure, which are defined formally in Fig. 3.6.
 Union is the familiar operation on sets.
 The concatenation of languages is all strings formed by taking a string from the first language and a string from the second language, in all possible ways, and concatenating them.
 The (Kleene) closure of a language L, denoted L*, is the set of strings you get by concatenating L zero or more times.
-Note that L^0^, the "concatenation of L zero times," is defined to be {ε}, and inductively, L^i^ is L^i-1^L. Finally, the positive closure, denoted L^+^, is the same as the Kleene closure, but without the term L^0^.
-That is, ε will not be in L^+^ unless it is in L itself.
+Note that L^0^, the "concatenation of L zero times," is defined to be {€}, and inductively, L^i^ is L^i-1^L. Finally, the positive closure, denoted L^+^, is the same as the Kleene closure, but without the term L^0^.
+That is, € will not be in L^+^ unless it is in L itself.

 | OPERATION                | DEFINITION  AND  NOTATION               |
 | ------------------------ | --------------------------------------- |